Premium Basement Waterproofing System

 The lower profile and wider design of the system allows for a 100% thicker layer of concrete to easily be poured over the installation area in the basement without compromising its ability to reduce hydrostatic pressure around the home or its ability to properly drain water.
 This helps to make the system a permanent and lasting solution to moisture issues underneath a home.

 With this waterproofing system, no excavation is required in or around the home.
-It’s a non-invasive waterproofing technique which will be able to take care of moisture issues in a block foundation wall.
-It can be used together with an Encapsulation System.
-Water is diverted down the wall and into a sump pump system.
+It's a non-invasive waterproofing technique which will be able to take care of moisture issues in a block foundation wall.
+It can be used together with the SafeBasements™ Healthy Living Encapsulation System.
+Water is diverted down the wall (with a vapor barrier in place) and into a sump pump system.
 Once water in the sump reaches a certain level, it will be sent out and away from the home.
-The design of this system allows high inflow rates for immediate release of water from various surfaces, making it the industry’s fastest solution for drainage when used with the Hydraway Drainage System.
+Safe Track™ also features a rubber seal on the back to prevent seeping moisture from getting out of the system and damaging walls or floors.
+It also lowers the amount of Radon gas which is able to enter the home through the cove joint.

 Once water inside the pump reaches a certain level, it will be pumped out and away from the basement of the home.
 These sumps are designed with quality and efficiency in mind.
 We can also install battery backup sump pumps for extra protection against leaks in case the main pump malfunctions, or if the power happens to go out.